TidierOrg/TidierVest.jl/readme.md

 # Harbest.jl
-## The best way to scrape the internet
+## The best way to scrape the internet, if you're lazy
 This library combines HTTP, Gumbo and Cascadia for a more simple way to scrape data.

 Early version.
 Based on rvest from R.